ga4gh/va-spec/schema/va-spec/core-im/def/Contribution.rst

 **Computational Definition**

-The sum of all actions taken by a single agent in contributing to the creation, modification,  assessment, or deprecation of a particular entity (e.g. a Statement, EvidenceLine, DataItem,  Publication, etc.)
+An action taken by an agent in contributing to the creation, modification, assessment, or deprecation of a particular entity (e.g. a Statement, EvidenceLine, DataItem, Publication, etc.)

     **Information Model**